 Derive the Service Object from the Base class

-There are different levels of work required for the Service Object writer for each approach.
+There are various levels of work required for the Service Object writer for each approach.
 For example, deriving from the Interface class requires the most amount of code to be implemented by the service application yet gives it the most control over the operation of the Service Object.
-By deriving from the Basic class, the service application only has to implement the core functionality of the device.
+By deriving from the Basic class, the service application only must implement the core functionality of the device.
 The Basic class already provides the common functionality.
 Deriving from the Base class leaves the service application with only having to implement the specific hardware functionality; the basic functionality of the device class has already been provided.

 Status, State Model, and Exceptions